FancyPixel/fancypixel.github.io/source/_posts/2015-01-28-react-plus-flux-backed-by-rails-api.markdown

 ~~~

 ##Token authentication
 Token authentication was removed from Devise a couple of years ago, [this link](http://blog.plataformatec.com.br/2013/08/devise-3-1-now-with-more-secure-defaults/) explains why.
 We have to implement it for ourselves, but it's quite easy.
 The token will be composed of two informations: the user's id followed by the token itself, separated by a `:`.
-We'll be using the user's database id for this sample, for semplicity's sake, but it's obviously not a smart thing to do.
+We'll be using the user's database id for this sample, for simplicity's sake, but it's obviously not a smart thing to do.
 First things first, we'll add an `access_token` to the user (and a username too):

 ~~~ruby